srikaran-git/ds_Srikaran/README.md

 ## 📑 Report
 - [Final Report (PDF)](./ds_report.pdf) contains summarized insights, methodology, and results.

----

-## ⚙️ Setup Instructions
-To run the notebooks:
-1. Open the provided **Google Colab link(s)** above.
-2. Make sure you have access to required datasets (download from `csv_files/` or external links).
-3. Run the cells in order to reproduce results.

----

 ## ✅ Notes
 - All code is written in **Python (Google Colab)**.